Far Cry 5

 Vaas was barbaric and a PEAK villain.
 He would shoot his own guys for the simplest of mistakes.
 He would murder and bury innocents in mass graves because he wanted to.
 He had the freedom to do whatever he wanted because of his actions, go against him, end up dead.
 His people and soldiers were prisoners to his regime whether they liked it or not.

 What made Pagan from Far Cry 4 so terrifying was his power and unpredictable nature.
 The “unknown” is scary in all forms of life.
 Now put that “pucker factor” in the hands of a leader of a place that’s foreign to the player.
-There is more of a connection and mutual respect between Pagan and Ajay (the player) than that of Vaas and Jason, but a spite grows when Ajay fights with the Golden Path against Pagan.
+There is more of a connection and mutual respect between Pagan and Ajay (the player) than that of Vaas and Jason, and spite grew overtime as Ajay fought with the Golden Path against Pagan.

 I’m interested to see how the protagonist relationship with “The Father” in Far Cry 5 coincides with one another.
 Will it be more of a Vaas/Jason relationship, Pagan/Ajay, or a mix of both?
 I’m hoping for a new dynamic that combines these character-driven stories.